We post updates about:

 A customer service representative will respond as soon as possible.

-Due to privacy requirements, we cannot answer go card-related questions on our Facebook page or Twitter account.
-Please private message us, call us or log in to your go card account to resolve the issue.
+go card: Due to privacy requirements, we cannot answer go card-related questions on our Facebook page or Twitter account.
+Please private message us, call us on 13 12 30 or log in to your go card account to resolve the issue.

-We expect social media users will treat each other—as well as the department and our employees—with respect.
+We expect our social media community will treat each other—as well as the department and our employees—with respect.

 - vulgar or abusive language